aframevr/aframe/docs/introduction/interactions-and-controllers.md

 custom controller that works with both controllers.
 It would be fairly easy to cover since 3DoF controllers do not offer much potential for interaction (i.e., only rotational tracking with a touchpad).

+However, there is a controller component that covers all 6DoF and 3DoF controllers currently supported by A-Frame: [laser-controls][lasercontrols].

 ### Creating Custom Controllers